snowplow/documentation/docs/storing-querying/schemas-in-warehouse/index.md

 While our recommendation is to use major schema versions to indicate breaking changes (e.g. changing a type of a field from a `string` to a `number`), this is not particularly relevant for BigQuery.
 Indeed, each schema version gets its own column, so there is no difference between major and minor versions.
 That said, we believe sticking to our recommendation is a good idea:
 * Breaking changes might affect downstream consumers of the data, even if they don’t affect BigQuery
-* In the future, you might want to migrate to a different data warehouse where our rules are stricter (e.g. Databricks)
+* In the future, you might decide to migrate to a different data warehouse where our rules are stricter (e.g. Databricks)

 :::